 Broccoli planting and harvesting is sometimes a bit tricky, but there are a few signs you can look for that will tell you if your broccoli is ready to be harvested.

 Has a Head – The first sign as to when to harvest broccoli is the most obvious; you have to have the initial head.
 The head should be firm and tight.

-Head Size – The broccoli head typically will get to be 4 to 7 inches wide when it is time to harvest broccoli.
-But do not go on size alone.
+Head Size – The broccoli head typically will get to be 4 to 7 inches wide when it is time to harvest broccoli, but don’t go on size alone.
 Size is an indicator, but be sure to look at the other signs as well.

 Floret Size – The size of the individual florets or flower buds are the most reliable indicator.
 When the florets on the outside edge of the head get to be the size of the head of a match, then you can start harvesting broccoli from that plant.

 Color – When looking for signs of when to pick broccoli, pay close attention to the color of the florets.
 They should be a deep green.
 If you see even a hint of yellow, the florets are starting to bloom or bolt.
 Harvest the broccoli immediately if this happens.

 How to Harvest Broccoli

 When your broccoli head is ready to harvest, use a sharp knife and cut the head of the broccoli off the plant.
-You should cut the broccoli head stem 5 inches or more below the head.
-Cut the head off with a swift cut.
-Try to avoid sawing at the stem as this could cause unnecessary damage to the plant and ruin your chances for side harvesting later.
+Cut the broccoli head stem 5 inches or more below the head, then remove the head off with a swift cut.
+Try to avoid sawing at the stem as this may cause unnecessary damage to the plant and ruin your chances for side harvesting later.

 After you have harvested the main head, you can continue to harvest the side shoots from the broccoli.
 These will grow like tiny heads to the side of where the main head was.
 By looking at the size of the florets, you can tell when these side shoots are ready for harvest.
 Simply cut them off as they become ready.